- Care Centers & Clinics

 How targeted therapy personalizes cancer treatment

-Cancer develops when a normal cell’s genes change, causing the cell to quickly divide and multiply out of control.
-The change in the cell’s genes is called a mutation.
-About 5-10% of cancers are caused by genetic mutations passed from parent to child (such as BRCA1 and BRCA2), but many are caused by factors such as age, sun damage or tobacco use.
-No matter how the mutation forms, targeted therapy works the same.
+Cancer develops when a normal cell’s genes change, causing it to divide quickly and then multiply out of control.
+The change in a cell’s genes is called a mutation.
+Only about 5% to 10% of cancers are caused by inherited genetic mutations passed down from parent to child (such as BRCA1 and BRCA2).
+Most are due to risk factors such as age, sun damage, tobacco use, and other unknown causes.

 Targeted therapy side effects